- Born: Ditcheat and baptised 1 Jan 1745 in Castle Cary, Somerset

 Isaac is the earliest member of our family mentioned in documents handed down to us.
 His name heads a list transcribed from the lost family bible of his grandson John Oram 1824-1907.

-Isaac was the second son of Isaac Oram and his second wife Sarah Higgins who had married and lived in Ansford.
+Isaac was the second son of Isaac Oram and his second wife Sarah Higgins who had married and lived in Ansford before moving to Ditcheat.
 Isaac was baptised on 1 January 1745 in Ansford BUT it was noted in the parish register that his ‘abode’ was Ditcheat.
-So Isaac and Sarah must have made the four kilometre move to Ditcheat, where Sarah had been living when she married Isaac, after their second child Sarah was born.
-Later John Oram 1800-1891, another of their grandsons called John, lived in Alhampton, a hamlet to the south of Ditcheat.
-It is not known if Isaac and Sarah moved straight to Alhampton or somewhere else within the parish of Ditcheat.
+See Isaac Oram 1705-1791 page for the family’s move from Ansford and Castle Cary to Ditcheat.

 Methodists: By the eighteenth century the Church of England had a rival; the brothers Wesley had preached many times in the area and made many converts including William Kingston.
 At first they had no Chapel in which to worship but used private houses which had to be licensed.